shuvra-matrix/DALL-E-2-Clone--MERN-/README.md

 4. If you don't remember any prompt then click surprise me and generate.

+## Model Transition

+Previously, DALL-E 2 utilized the Apine AI DALL-E 2 model.
+Due to some API-related issues, we have transitioned to the Stable Defusion 2.1 model.
+This change ensures a more stable and reliable experience for our users.

-## Thank You, OpenAI!
+## Thank You, HuggingFace and StabilityAi

-I want to express our gratitude to OpenAI for their groundbreaking research and for providing access to the incredible DALL-E model through their API.
-This project would not have been possible without OpenAI's contributions to the field of artificial intelligence.
+I want to express our gratitude to HuggingFace and Stabilityai for their groundbreaking research and for providing access to the incredible Stable Diffusion v2-1 Model through their HuggingFace Inference API.
+This project would not have been possible without Stabilityai contributions to the field of artificial intelligence.

 ## Disclaimer